learnify-ca/learnify/README.md

 # Learnify
-Repository for sharing Learnify's dev resources with the public.
+Learnify's Public Repository

 ## Issues and Feature Requests
 We love to hear from our customers!
-Let us know of any feature requests you have for us.
+Let us know about any feature requests you have for us.
 Start by creating an [issue](https://github.com/learnify-ca/learnify/projects/1).
-After creating an issue, you can follow its can track its status at in our [Public Feature Request](https://github.com/learnify-ca/learnify/projects/1) project.
+After creating an issue, you can track its status in our [Public Feature Request](https://github.com/learnify-ca/learnify/projects/1) project.

 Feature requests have the following statuses: